braice/MuMuDVB/doc/README.txt

 - Support for HTTP unicast see <<unicast,http unicast>> section
 - Support for RTP headers (only for multicast)
 - Ability to transcode the stream (only for multicast for the moment) see the <<transcoding,Transcoding>> section
+- CAM menu access while streaming (using a web/AJAX interface - see WEBSERVICES.txt and CAM_menu_interface.png for screenshot)

 Detailled feature list
 ~~~~~~~~~~~~~~~~~~~~~~